 Children with this issue almost always need surgery.
-This is normally done within the first few days after birth.
+This is normally done in the first few days after birth.

 The type of surgery will depend on your child’s condition.
 A child with a narrow, low imperforate anus may need only one surgery.
 This surgery gently widens the anus.
 A child with an intermediate or high imperforate anus may need many surgeries.
 This is done to rebuild or move the anus.

-If your child has a complicated defect, he or she might first need a colostomy.
+If your child has a complicated defect, they might first need a colostomy.
 In this surgery, part of the large intestine is connected to the outside of your child’s body.
-This gives feces a place to leave the body.
+This gives stool a place to leave the body.
 Your child will need another surgery after the colostomy.

 In most cases, children who have surgery learn how to control their bowel movements at the same age as other children.
-Your child may be less likely to have a good outcome if his or her issue was complicated, or if the bowel muscles don’t form the right way.
+Your child may be less likely to have a good outcome if their issue is complex, or if the bowel muscles don’t form the right way.
 Low imperforate anus tends to have fewer later complications than other types of the condition.

-Your child is likely to have a better outcome if he or she has surgery early in life.
-Your child will need long-term care from a doctor who specializes in these types of issues.
+Your child is likely to have a better outcome if they have surgery early in life.
+Your child will need long-term care from a healthcare provider who specializes in these types of issues.

-What are the complications of imperforate anus in a child?
+What are possible complications of imperforate anus in a child?

 This condition causes constipation in many children.
 This can happen even in children who had surgery.
 Laxatives and dietary changes can help.

 After surgery, some children will have trouble controlling their bowel movements.
 Bowel management programs can be helpful.
-These programs use scheduled enemas to help children have regular, controlled bowel movements.
+These programs use scheduled enemas or laxatives to help children have regular, controlled bowel movements.
 With these programs, most children with severe imperforate anus can have a good quality of life.

-If your child has trouble controlling bowel movements, talk with his or her healthcare providers.
-He or she can help you with home management and suggest other resources.
+If your child has trouble controlling bowel movements, talk with their healthcare provider.
+The provider can help you with home management and suggest other resources.

 Key points about imperforate anus in children